How Do I…?

 * Note: Name changes can be done in MyGoucher and this will update Canvas.

 For more information visit: How do I set my Canvas notification preferences as an instructor?

 Send an email to one or more students

 Canvas does not technically have built-in email.
 It has a messaging system tied to users’ notification preferences.
 This messaging system is called “Conversations” by Canvas.
 By default, messages (or “conversations”) are sent to the assigned Goucher email address.
-Messages will not be sent through email if the course is not yet published, or if the user has turned off this setting.
+Messages will not be sent through email if the course is not yet published, is outside the start or end date in the course settings, or if the user has turned off this setting.

 Click Inbox icon on navigation panel > Compose New Message icon > Select a course > Open Address Book > Select recipients by role or individually > Finish and Send